Job well done: Seahawks again prove they can take their show on the road this season

-CHARLOTTE — You don’t go on the road to be an artist.
+CHARLOTTE, N.C. — You don’t go on the road to be an artist.
 You go on the road to be a mechanic.
 You face the task and complete the job and don’t care how messy or unsightly it may be.

-That’s how the Seahawks are when playing outside Seattle this year.
+That’s how the Seahawks are when playing outside Seattle this season.
 They roll up their sleeves, douse themselves in grease and just freakin’ get it done.

-Home may be where the heart is, but the road is where the wins have been.
-Seven, to be specific — a new franchise record.
+Home might be where the heart is, but the road is where the wins have been.
+Seven, to be specific — a franchise record.

 This is true.
-The Seahawks (11-3) spent most of training camp practicing at 10 a.m. so as to prepare for games away from CenturyLink Field.
-It’s well-documented how well they play in their home stadium, where they are 99-43 since 2002 (second only to the Packers in the NFC), and where Russell Wilson has 48 wins — a home-field record for quarterbacks through their first eight seasons.
+The Seahawks (11-3) spent most of training camp practicing at 10 a.m. to prepare for games away from CenturyLink Field.
+It’s well documented how well they play in their home stadium, where they are 99-43 since 2002 (second only to the Packers in the NFC), and where Russell Wilson has 48 wins — a home-field record for quarterbacks through their first eight seasons.
 But until now, they’ve never been able to replicate that success after hopping off a plane.

-The 2012 season may be the most glaring example of the home/road disparity, when the Seahawks went 8-0 at CenturyLink and 3-5 away from it.
-And they were a combined 11-5 on the road in the seasons they went to back-to-back Super Bowls, compared to 14-2 at home.
+The 2012 season might be the most glaring example of the home/road disparity, when the Seahawks went 8-0 at CenturyLink and 3-5 away from it.
+And they were a combined 11-5 on the road in regular-season games in the seasons they went to back-to-back Super Bowls, compared to 14-2 at home.

 This year, though, all but one of their business trips have turned into pleasure.
 They’ve basically been the worst house guests in the league.

-“It’s hard to fly five and a half hours and be able to play at 10 o’clock in the morning our time, but I think we do the best that we can every day,” said Seahawks receiver Tyler Lockett, who finished with eight catches for 120 yards.
+“It’s hard to fly 5½ hours and be able to play at 10 o’clock in the morning our time, but I think we do the best that we can every day,” said Seahawks receiver Tyler Lockett, who finished with eight catches for 120 yards.
 “Now we just have to be true to ourselves and figure out what it is we’re doing here and be able to carry it with us home.”

-Like they have throughout the season, the Seahawks created unnecessary drama after a win seemed guaranteed.
-Leading 30-10 at one point, they allowed two unanswered touchdowns that cut their lead to six with just over a three minutes to play.
+As they have throughout the season, the Seahawks created unnecessary drama after a win seemed guaranteed.
+Leading 30-10 at one point, they allowed two unanswered touchdowns that cut their lead to six points with just over a three minutes to play.

 It appeared as though Carolina (5-9) might get the ball back when Seattle faced third-and-11 ahead of the two-minute warning, but then Wilson scrambled and hit Lockett for a 14-yard gain.